NCICCGPO/gdan-tmp-models/README.md

 ## Introduction
-The TMP toolkit is designed to classify cancer subtypes to new datasets.
-Users can input their own datasets and have reliable subtype classification.
+The TMP toolkit is designed to classify cancer samples to subtypes using molecular data.
+This tool can provide reliable subtype classification on non-TCGA studies, clinical trials, or other user datasets.

-The top performing models (of the hundreds of thousands models evaluated) have been pre-trained and available within Docker containers for ease of use.
+The top-performing models (of the hundreds of thousands models evaluated) have been pre-trained and available within Docker containers for ease of use.

 The TMP toolkit is applicable to 26 different cancer cohorts (ex. breast invasive carcinoma, colon adenocarcinoma) and has been trained on TCGA primary tumor samples to classify any of 106 cancer subtype to new samples.